Trow-Registry/trow/INSTALL.md

 ***These instructions modify nodes in your cluster.
 Only run on test clusters currently.***

-The following instructions install the Trow registry on an existing Kubernetes cluster, with a certificate signed by the Kubernetes CA. They have been tested with GKE and minikube.
+The following instructions install the Trow registry on an existing Kubernetes cluster, with a certificate signed by the Kubernetes CA. They have been tested with GKE and minikube from MacOS and Linux.

 We recommend spinning up a small GKE cluster for testing Trow to begin with.

-_MacOS warning:_ The scripts have been tested on Linux, let us know if there are any MacOS issues.

 ### Pre-requisites